bowser0000/SkyblockMod/README.md

 # Danker's Skyblock Mod
 QOL changes that enhances your Hypixel Skyblock experience.
-Created to add features I couldn't find in a mod, or if the mod was paid (which is against the [Mojang TOS](https://account.mojang.com/documents/commercial_guidelines)).
+Created to add features I couldn't find in a mod, or if the mod was paid.

 Discord Server: https://discord.gg/QsEkNQS